binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ### My Conclusion

-My first challenge was to try Vue.js and my conclusion is VueJS is good framework / library to prototype application but not the best solution when you have an application with frame rate high like 30fps.
-The main problem comes from the fact that my Datas were refresh very often...
-More often than the inner mecanism of rendering of Vue.
-So Vue destroy and recreate to many times the HTML Nodes.
+My first challenge was to try Vue.js and my conclusion is VueJS is good framework / library to prototype application but not the best solution when you have an application with a high frame rate like 30fps.
+The main problem comes from the fact that my data were refreshed very often...
+More often than the inner mechanism of rendering of Vue.
+So Vue destroys and recreates too many times the HTML Nodes.

 For example, to be performant, I had to change this code: